nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 When we refresh the browser we see an instant change.
 Our navbar has a distinctive color and height, its fixed to the top of the page, and the links are clearly highlighted to show they are clickable.
 Let's go through some of the styles rules that are most responsible for the dramatic updates.
 The first selector is responsible for targeting the nav element.
 Here we are able to give it a height, and a background color.
 To position the navbar we use the `position: fixed` rule to enforce that our navbar will follow us as we scroll down the page.
 When we add more elements the effect will be more pronounced.
 When we declare the position rule we then need to use the top, right, left, bottom, properties to position the navbar.
 Another thing to remember is that our selector is targeting all elements that are `nav`s therefore is you place another `nav` element somewhere on the page then you will see the same styles applied.
 Try it yourself, add another nav section below the links to see the styles applied.
 Don't forget to remove the test code once you see the changes.

 >>> Active Thoughts Todo
-- [x] analyze hackernews and breakdown components
+[x] analyze hackernews and breakdown components
-- [x] build a single hacker news link in html
+[x] build a single hacker news link in html
-- [x] add multiple links manually
+[x] add multiple links manually
-- [x] introduce nodemon dev tool
+[x] introduce nodemon dev tool
-- [x] explain what css is
+[x] explain what css is
-- [] style the navbar
+[] style the navbar
+[] add the .inner-container class for the navbar and explain

-- [] explain style rules on our application using css from vue github
-- [] explain how code is unruly so we use templates with hard coded data
-- [] use hackernews api
+[] explain style rules on our application using css from vue github [] explain how code is unruly so we use templates with hard coded data [] use hackernews api
-- [] explain concept of API (talk about Login with FB)
-- [] switch to templating and loop through the collection
+[] explain concept of API (talk about Login with FB) [] switch to templating and loop through the collection

 >>> Writing workflow
  - develop and write?